 Platelet Kinetics

-1. Adhesion – When platelets adhere to exposed collagen, they take on a characteristic “spiny” shape.
-Their inherent stickiness and the aforementioned spiny shape complement each other during this process.
-Von Willebrands Factor (vWF) is absorbed by surface receptors on both the platelet and exposed subendothelial tissue, thereby linking the platelets to the tissue.
+1. Adhesion: When platelets adhere to exposed collagen, they take on a characteristic “spiny” shape.
+Their inherent stickiness and spiny shapes complement each other during this process.
+Von Willebrand Factor (vWF) is absorbed by surface receptors on the platelet and exposed subendothelial tissue, thereby linking the platelets to the tissue.

-2. Release – This process occurs prior to aggregation.
-Platelets dump the contents of their granules (ADP, Serotonin, & Calcium), which aid the upcoming aggregation process by acting as a chemical signal.
+2. Release: This process occurs before aggregation.
+Platelets dump the contents of their granules (ADP, Serotonin, and Calcium), which aid the upcoming aggregation process by acting as a chemical signal.

-4. Stabilization (technically part of secondary hemostasis as fibrin is a product of secondary hemostasis) – This process strengthens the platelet plug with the addition of interwoven fibrin strands, ultimately producing a fibrin clot.
-The durable fibrin clot is the ultimate goal of hemostatic processes.
+4. Stabilization (technically part of secondary hemostasis as fibrin is a product of secondary hemostasis): This process strengthens the platelet plug by adding interwoven fibrin strands, ultimately producing a fibrin clot.
+The durability of fibrin clots is the ultimate goal of hemostatic processes.